 12.5 – Fisheries

 Progress toward the marine water quality target will be monitored primarily through annual data and reports from the Environment Protection Authority and Melbourne Water.

 Progress toward the marine parks target will be monitored primarily through information developed and published by Parks Victoria as part of its role in managing marine protected areas.

-Progress toward the marine habitat and marine pests targets will be monitored primarily using information developed and published by the Department of Environment, Land, Water and Planning as part of its statewide marine and coastal programs.
+Progress toward the marine habitat and marine pests targets will be monitored primarily using information developed and published by the Department of Energy, Environment and Climate Action as part of its statewide marine and coastal programs.

-Progress toward the fisheries target will be monitored primarily using information developed and published by Fisheries Victoria and the Department of Environment, Land, Water and Planning.
+Progress toward the fisheries target will be monitored primarily using information developed and published by Fisheries Victoria and the Department of Energy, Environment and Climate Action.

 Partner organisations for the journey ahead